-John Dean Gillett Hill lived in a distinctive house in one of Lincoln's
+John Dean Gillett Hill lived in a distinctive house on Lincoln Avenue--in

 was the first in Lincoln to have a basement dug by a "bulldozer.")
 The

 and he built.
-She was a daughter of one of Lincoln's founding fathers,
+Her father, John D. Gillett, was one of Lincoln's founding fathers.
+Mr.

 of Irendean by David Alan Badger